Sign Up for a Free Account

 Overview

-Typical absence seizures (previously known as petit mal) are brief (few seconds to half a minute) generalized epileptic seizures of abrupt onset and abrupt termination.
+Typical absence seizures (previously known as petit mal) are brief (a few seconds to half a minute) generalized epileptic seizures of abrupt onset and abrupt termination.
 They have two essential components: (1) clinically, the impairment of consciousness (absence) and (2) EEG generalized 2.5 to 4 Hz (not less than 2.5 Hz) spike-and-slow wave discharges.
 The impairment of consciousness may be conspicuous or inconspicuous, severe or less severe.
 Impairment of consciousness is a prerequisite of any definition of absence seizures.
 Typical absences are clusters of clinico-EEG manifestations that may be syndrome related.
 Absences may be the only type of seizures occurring in the patient, as in childhood absence epilepsy, or may be part of a phenotype in which other seizures eg, myoclonic, are the predominant type, as in juvenile myoclonic epilepsy.
 Typical absences are fundamentally different and pharmacologically unique compared to any other type of seizure, which also makes their treatment different.
 Antiseizure medications effective for focal seizures are contraindicated for absence seizures.
 In this article, the author details developments in the pathophysiology, genetics, and pharmacological treatment of absence seizures and related epileptic syndromes.

 Key points